jlj77/jointwt.org/content/compare.md

 ---
-title: "Compare"
+title: "How does Twt compare to Twitter™?"
 date: 2020-08-23T23:22:01-07:00
 draft: false
 ---
-### How does Twt compare to Twitter™?

 Twt and thus all [Twt.social](https://twt.social) pods (_that's what we call an individual server_) is _actually_ pretty similar to Twitter™ so if you've used Twitter™ before you'll feel right at home!